Gower-metric/gower-metric/examples/README.md

 Please note that specific values are assigned to column index, not name.

+### Compatibility with other libraries

+For time writing this section, there is no full compatibility with other libraries.
+However, one can use our custom API to calculate similarity and distance between rows, as well as create a matrix.
+In `examples/scripts/scktlrn_knn.ipynb` we provide quick guide how to integrate our library with scikit-learn kNN algorithm.

 ### Why use joblib?

 Let's go back to `adult_reduced.csv` example and reduce dataset to first 5 000 rows.
 If you want to calculate similarity for all rows, it can take a while.
 To speed up the process, you can use `joblib` to parallelize the computation.